awsdocs/amazon-transcribe-developer-guide/doc_source/diarization.md

 To identify different speakers in Amazon Transcribe, use *speaker diarization*\.
 When you enable speaker diarization, Amazon Transcribe labels each speaker utterance\.
 You enable speaker diarization by using the batch transcription or real\-time streaming APIs, or the AWS Management Console\.

-**Note**
-Speaker diarization is supported for all languages with batch transcription jobs, but is only supported for US English \(en\-US\) with streaming transcriptions\.

 ## Identifying speakers in audio<a name="diarization-batch"></a>

 You can enable speaker diarization in a batch transcription job using either the [StartTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) API or the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.